 The Monitoring Council has established an organizational structure based on theme-specific workgroups operating within common policies and guidelines established by the Monitoring Council.
 The Monitoring Council will either pose the core assessment questions itself or review and sign off on questions developed by the workgroup.
-This is a critical initial step because the assessment questions structure the remaining features of the web portal, both the visible ones such as maps, assessment products, and links to other web-based resources, as well as the invisible ones such as methods standardization and data management procedures.
-The Monitoring Council has established a basic template for the core assessment questions, modeled after those in the four prototype portals, that focuses on map-based depiction of status and trends at a range of spatial scales, and on the success of efforts to correct or improve problems.
+This is a critical initial step because the assessment questions structure the remaining features of the web portal, both the visible ones such as maps, assessment products, and links to other web-based resources, as well as the invisible ones such as methods coordination and data management procedures.
+The Monitoring Council has established a basic template for the core assessment questions, modeled after those in the four prototype portals, that focuses on map-based depiction of status and trends at a range of spatial scales, and on the success of efforts to correct or improve problems (Appendix 2, Portal Development Guidelines).

-Once established, workgroups are responsible for developing the web portal, creating appropriate standards for monitoring and assessment methods and data management procedures, and disseminating these standards to local and regional monitoring programs that generate raw data.
+Once established, workgroups are responsible for developing the web portal, creating appropriate guidelines for monitoring and assessment methods and data management procedures, and disseminating these guidelines to local and regional monitoring programs that generate raw data.
 The Monitoring Council will encourage and/or assist with outreach to additional potential partners and review and comment on draft assessment products and web portal prototypes.
-The Monitoring Council will also ensure that data management and integration procedures comply with developing State standards and are compatible with the CEDEN system and its network of regional data centers.
+The Monitoring Council will also ensure that data management and integration procedures are coordinated as needed across themes, comply with developing State policies, and are compatible with the California Environmental Data Exchange Network (CEDEN) system and its network of regional data centers.
 Finally, the Monitoring Council will provide technical support as needed.
 The respective roles of the Monitoring Council and the workgroups are summarized in Table 1.